April 10, August 10, December 10

 A card of thanks to a friend, a small deed done for a stranger, a meal cooked, the bathroom cleaned, a nappy changed, a lover’s caress, a picture painted, a book written, a symphony composed – all these things and much more, indeed every human action, when serving the movement of life, manifests the divine creatively.
 Life can then be experienced as mysteriously full.

 Because the creative act of the artisan can, by its nature, tend towards self-absorption, this can leave creative action vulnerable to being appropriated by the ego.
-Therefore the creative act needs a broader context, something or someone outside the artist for it to serve.
-For Benedict it first serves God, that the divine life may be in all things glorified (1Peter 4:11), that is, seen and worshiped.
-Secondly the creative act of the artisan can serve the monastery in the earning of a living.
-Creativity, in benedictine spirituality, is grounded in God and in the realities of life.
+The creative act needs a broader context, something or someone outside the artist for it to serve.
+For Benedict it first serves God, ‘so that in all things God may be glorified’(1Peter 4:11), that is, seen and revered.
+Also, this broader context has the creativity of the artisan serving the monastery in the earning of a living.
+As a part of a Benedictine spirituality, the artisan too is a God seeker; their creativity serves God and is grounded in the realities of life.